littlehorse-enterprises/littlehorse/CONTRIBUTING.md

 ## Running Examples

-We provide a number of examples to using our SDK for defining a `WfSpec`.
+We provide a number of examples to use our SDK for defining a `WfSpec`.
 It may help to run a few of these and become familiar with the platform when developing for LittleHorse.

 - [Java Examples](https://github.com/littlehorse-enterprises/littlehorse/tree/master/examples)
 - [Python Examples](https://github.com/littlehorse-enterprises/littlehorse/tree/master/sdk-python/examples)